 The impact that a person’s inappropriate behavior will have on his or her parental rights often varies depending on the degree of risk such conduct poses to the person’s child.
 For example, a court may decline to grant conservatorship rights to a parent with a pattern of sexual or physical abuse or child neglect.
 Additionally, a court may deny a parent possession of or access to a child if the parent has a history of committing sexual abuse or family violence.

 In cases involving extreme acts, the court may terminate a parent’s rights altogether.
 In Texas, numerous behaviors are considered grounds for termination.
 For example, if a child is born addicted to a controlled substance or alcohol, a court can terminate parental rights.
 A court can also legally sever the parent-child relationship if a parent willingly leaves a child with a person other than the child’s other parent without an intent to return or places the child in a dangerous environment.
 Many criminal convictions can lead to the termination of parental rights as well.Speak to an Experienced Child Custody Attorney

 The experienced child custody attorneys of McClure Law Group are well-versed in what it takes to obtain a favorable result in child custody matters, and if you hire us, we will fight diligently to help you seek the best outcome available under the circumstances.
-Our main office is located in Dallas, and we are available to meet for conferences at our Collin County office in Plano.
 We regularly assist people with unfit parenting and other family law issues in Dallas, Rockwall, Fort Worth, Garland, Richardson, Frisco, Fort McKinney, and Irving.
 We also frequently represent people in family law matters in cities throughout Dallas, Denton, Grayson, Collin, Rockwall, and Tarrant Counties.
 You can contact us to set up a conference via our form online or by calling 214.692.8200.